devopsjedi/netscaler-state-config/README.md

 # netscaler-yml-config

 # Overview
 This script processes a YAML file that contains a Netscaler state and applies it to one or more appliances.
+It requires the NSNitro module to be installed.
+This can be done via the following command on most systems:
+> pip install nsnitro
+It has been tested with Python 2.7.

 # Supported States
 ## Servers